asonix/telecord/README.md

 ### Current Status
 - Sends text from Discord to Telegram
 - Doesn't send media from Discord to Telegram
-- Sends text from Telegram to Discord
+- Sends text and media from Telegram to Discord (TODO: compressed images get REALLY SMALL)
-- Doesn't send media from Telegram to Discord

 ### License